aryanshu1911/vpn-privacy-lab/README.md

 # VPN Privacy Lab 🔒

 This project demonstrates the setup and use of a free VPN (ProtonVPN) to explore how Virtual Private Networks protect user privacy and secure communications.
-It includes a step-by-step hands-on activity, IP verification, encryption checks, and a report generator in both text and Word formats.
+It includes a step-by-step hands-on activity, IP verification, encryption checks, and generate a report.

 ---